-Whether you own a Honeybee Herb quartz banger or not, you’ll agree that heating a dab nail is an art.
-Knowing the dos and don'ts of this will help.
-That’s why we ran through everything you need to know about heating a quartz banger below.
+Whether you own a Honeybee Herb quartz banger or not, heating a dab nail is an art.
+Knowing the dos and don'ts will help.
+We ran through everything you need to know about heating a quartz banger below.
 Let's get into it.

 Start by gently heating your quartz banger's edges.
 Remember to take your time.
 This ensures that heat is distributed evenly.
-Thankfully, quartz is very forgiving, so you could mess up a bit without worry about cracking.
+Thankfully, quartz is very forgiving, so you could mess up without worrying about cracking.

 You know your banger's ready when it begins to glow.
 Don't jump right in.
 The key to properly heating a quartz nail is letting it cool down.

-By this time, you should've decided what type of dab you want to do.
+You should've decided what type of dab you want to do by this time.
 Usually, high temp dabs take 10-15 seconds of cooling down.
 Low temp ones can take as long as a minute.

-It takes trial and error to find the perfect cooling period that works for you.
+Finding the perfect cooling period that works for you takes trial and error.

 With your nail cooled, you can now drop your dab in.
 Was that so hard?

 Now that you know the secrets to heating a quartz banger, you should know that butane is the way to go.
-It'll make the heating up process easier.
+It'll make the heating-up process more straightforward.
 Let's talk about why.

-Carbon monoxide is not your friend.
-It can wreck your health, and even lead to death.
+Butane is Safe Carbon monoxide is not your friend.
+It can wreck your health and even lead to death.
 Guess what?
 Propane produces it.